justindmyers/tiny-slider/README.md

 # tiny-slider 2.0

-Fork of Tiny Slider to fix a specific bug that can't be recreated
+Fork of Tiny Slider to fix a specific bug that can't be recreated.

+Please don't use this fork, use https://github.com/ganlanyuan/tiny-slider instead

 ![version](https://img.shields.io/badge/Version-2.2.4-green.svg)
 Tiny slider for all purposes, inspired by [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/).